Oklahoma HVAC Training Schools & Certification

 Individuals seeking coursework should make sure that the school they choose is accredited.
 “The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality,” according to the Department of Education.
 Various agencies determine whether schools have met the applicable guidelines.

 Two main organizations evaluate and accredit HVAC programs: HVAC Excellence and the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA).
-As of August 2021, several Oklahoma schools have been awarded accreditation by PAHRA, and one has been accredited by HVAC Excellence.
+As of early 2026, nine Oklahoma schools have been awarded accreditation by PAHRA, and six have been accredited by HVAC Excellence, with some schools accredited by both organizations.

 Red River Technology Center